superguaricho/foxdot-mode/README.md

 We assume that you are working in Linux.

-<b>(1)</b> If you have not doen it, install FoxDot.
+<b>(1)</b> If you have not doen it, install FoxDot python library.
 From a shell command line do:

     $ pip install FoxDot

-<b>(2)</b>  Assuming that you have installed SuperCollider, run it and install the FoxDot quark:

-    Quarks.install("FoxDot")

-Recompile the SuperCollider class library.
-Test the audio.
-Type and interpret:

-    { SinOsc.ar(440, 0, Line.kr(0.3, 0, 1, doneAction:2)) }.play

-   You must hear a simple sound.
-If you don't hear it, something is wrong, there is a problem with SuperCollider configuration or your audio system.

-<b>(3)</b> Start FoxDot.
-If you get sounds, start FoxDot in SuperCollider:

-    FoxDot.start

-SuperCollider is now listening for messages from FoxDot.

-<b>(4)</b> Install Emacs FoxDot mode.
+<b>(2)</b> Install Emacs FoxDot mode.

 Clone the foxdot-mode project from git in some directory like "\~/.emacs.d" or any directory in "load-path" list.
 For example, from the command line, you can create a directory like "\~/.emacs.d/site-lisp/" (mkdir ~/.emacs.d/site-lisp), move to that directory (cd ~/.emacs.d/site-lisp), and clone the repository:

     $ git clone https://github.com/superguaricho/foxdot-mode